-In February 2003, the Company issued \$300,000 of floating rate senior convertible securities due 2033 ("floating rate convertible securities").
-The floating rate convertible securities bear interest at a rate equal to 3-month LIBOR minus 0.50%, payable in cash quarterly.
-Each security is convertible into shares of the Company's common stock (at a base conversion price of \$54.17) upon the occurrence of certain events, including the following: (i) if the closing price of a share of the Company's common stock exceeds \$65.00 over certain periods; (ii) if the credit rating assigned by Standard & Poor's is below BB-; or (iii) if the Company calls the securities for redemption.
+In 2003, the Company issued \$300,000 of floating rate senior convertible securities due 2033 ("floating rate convertible securities"), bearing interest at a rate equal to 3-month LIBOR minus 0.50%, payable quarterly in cash.
+Each security is convertible into shares of the Company's common stock (at a base conversion price of \$54.17) upon the occurrence of certain events, including the following: (i) if the closing price of a share of the Company's common stock exceeds \$65.00 over certain periods; (ii) if the credit rating assigned by Standard & Poor's to the securities is below BB-; or (iii) if the Company calls the securities for redemption.
 Upon conversion, holders of the securities will receive 18.462 shares of the Company's common stock for each convertible security.
 In addition, if the market price of the Company's common stock exceeds the base conversion price at the time of conversion, holders will receive additional shares of common stock based on the stock price at that time.
-Based on the trading price of the Company's common stock as of December 31, 2006, upon conversion a holder of each security would receive an additional 5.453 shares.
+Based on the trading price of the Company's common stock as of December 31, 2007, upon conversion, a holder of each security would receive an additional 6.062 shares.
 The holders of the floating rate convertible securities may require the Company to repurchase such securities in February 2008, 2013, 2018, 2023 and 2028, at their principal amount.
-The Company may redeem the convertible securities for cash at any time on or after February 25, 2008, at their principal amount.
-Under the terms of the indenture governing the floating rate convertible securities, a holder may convert such security into common stock by following the conversion procedures in the indenture.
-Subject to changes in the price of the Company's common stock, the floating rate convertible securities may not be convertible in certain future periods.
+The Company may choose to pay the purchase price for such repurchases with cash, shares of the Company's common stock or some combination thereof.
+The Company has rights to redeem the convertible securities for cash at any time on or after February 25, 2008, at their principal amount plus accrued and unpaid interest.
+Under the terms of the indenture governing the floating rate convertible securities, a holder may convert such security into common stock by following the conversion procedures in the indenture; subject to changes in the price of the Company's common stock, floating rate convertible securities may not be convertible in certain future periods.